zyfdegh/blog/content/post/202002-go-compile-for-mips.md

 I've got a Lenovo router last year, and I've been always using it as a room AP to make the WiFi better.
-Recently, it's getting harder to bypass the Great Firewall so I flashed the router to OpenWRT and try to use it as a VPN client.
+Recently, it's getting harder to bypass the Great Firewall so I flashed the router to OpenWrt and try to make it as a VPN client.

+## Device Info

-After everything is done, the router now is a mini Linux server and I can ssh into it.
+After everything is done, the router now is a mini Linux server and I can SSH onto it.
 Here are some infomation of the device.

 ```sh